Ranykhalil/btc_orderbook_prediction/README.md

 Data preperation mainly revolved around the rebinning of data into price bins to emphasis the interest in high pressure price levels.
 Indicating a general market interest at that level.

 # Modelling
-Since the data was not in consistent time intervals modelling included running logistic and linear regressions to ask as baseline to whether the data could be looked at as discrete values rather than continuous.
+Since the data was not in consistent time intervals modelling included running logistic to ask as baseline to whether the data could be looked at as discrete values rather than continuous.

+-Dense Neural Network: A dense layered model yielded a validation accuracy of 0.7

+-Long Short Term Memory: Running the LSTM model yielded a validation accuracy of 0.8

+----Compare with graphs----

 # Evaluation